 SAO also fosters students' engagement in art-related groups to develop their talents and artistic mindsets.
-For example, HSUHK Sinfonietta to launch their community outreach performances with the support and coaching given by professional musician.
+For example, HSUHK Sinfonietta launched their community outreach performances with the support and coaching given by professional musician.

 Encouraging students to implement their initiatives is one of the key approaches to foster student development.
-The "VolTrekkers Service-learning Award and Training Scheme" is one of the examples of self-initiated projects to serve local and global community.
+The "VolTrekkers Service-learning Scheme" is one of the examples of self-initiated projects to serve the local and global community.
 Students will gain service leadership experience by uplifting their roles from participants to organisers and applying their knowledge to serve the community.
-To broaden their horizone, the awardees are also engaged in overseas service-learning tours.
+The awardees also engage in overseas service-learning tours to broaden their horizons.